 1. Choose the Appropriate Format

-The resumes look different from their formats and they carry different purposes.
-A resume can come in three different formats.
-It can be in reverse-chronological format that is best applied for entry-level candidates or fresh graduates.
-The functional format fits perfectly for candidates who would like to highlight their specific skill set and abilities, good for candidates with a long period of gaps of employment.
+Resumes have different formats and different purposes.
+A simple resume can come in three different formats.
+It can be in a reverse-chronological format that is best applied for entry-level candidates or fresh graduates.
+The functional format fits perfectly for candidates who would like to highlight their specific skill set and abilities, good for candidates with a long period of gaps in employment.
 The combination format is best for skilled, seasoned veteran candidates; career-changers or industry shifters utilize this kind of resume format.
 By choosing the appropriate format, the employers will see and know how well you are as an applicant.

 2. Provide the Correct and Exact Details

-Opportunities land on your resume.
-So make sure not to miss any of these opportunities just because of a misspelled detail.
+Opportunities abound with the right sample resume design and content.
+So make sure not to miss out on any of these opportunities just because of a misspelled detail.
 Make sure your name, contact details, address, references, and all of the other texts are spelled correctly.
 Grammatical errors are also major resume assassinations.
-Submitting of unprofessional emails is also discouraged.
-Instead of "snakeprincessGraceM22@mail.com," you can use "firstname.lastname@example.org."
+Submitting unprofessional emails is also discouraged.
+Instead of "snakeprincessGraceM22@mail.com," you can use "email@example.com."

 Beware of inputting too much information through your resume.
 As a matter of fact, hiring employers will only take at least five to seven seconds on your resume.
-Make sure your relevant and related details are easy to attract those busy eyes.
+Make sure relevant details can easily attract those busy eyes.
 Outdated and irrelevant details are unnecessary, so keep them away from your resume.
 Also, do not state them in a general manner.
-Be specific on what you have done.
+Be specific about what you have done.
 It can grab the recruiters' attention more that way.
-As much as possible, retain your resume in two pages.
+As much as possible, create one-page or two-page resumes.
 A survey conducted by Michigan State University has shown that overly long resumes annoy employers.
 In that sense, make sure it is compelling and concise.

 4. Share your Accomplishments

-Be proud of what have you accomplished through your resume.
+Be proud of what have you accomplished through your electronic or printed resume.
 It can help you establish your persona and of the job.
 Importantly, be careful in stating them.
 Do not go overboard; you may sound boastful and arrogant.
 Keep it in a modest tone.